mtpan/LASO/README.md

 Behavior Rating Inventory of Executive Function

+Sample questions include:
+- I have trouble changing from one activity or task to another
+- I have a messy closet
+- I don't plan ahead for future activities
+- People say I'm easily distracted

+Answers choices are Never, Sometimes, and Often.

 - Based on the original BRIEF, the BRIEF-A includes 75 items within nine nonoverlapping theoretically and empirically derived clinical scales: Inhibit, Self-Monitor, Plan/Organize, Shift, Initiate, Task Monitor, Emotional Control, Working Memory, and Organization of Materials.
 - Useful for a wide variety of developmental, systemic, neurological, and psychiatric disorders such as attention disorders, learning disabilities, autism spectrum disorders, traumatic brain injury, multiple sclerosis, depression, mild cognitive impairment, dementias, and schizophrenia.